andrewdodd/decoda/README.md

 ## But what if I want more than what is in the `extract.json` file?

-First, you need to have a valid "spec" file that the library can use.
-This library distributes a very, very, very minimal version of a spec file that can be used to run the demo file...but that's about it.

 The rights to J1939 are held by SAE (and others).
 I have only included a bare minimum spec file for this reason.
 The extract is enough to demo a number of major features of the library (variable length PGN handling, conditional behaviour of some SPNs, etc), but only includes a small fraction of the whole SAE spec.

-However, the library includes a number of scripts that can convert from the SAE's digital annex XLS file to a useful spec file.
-The code for these borrows heavliy from the [pretty_j1939](https://github.com/nmfta-repo/pretty_j1939) library, but it has been adjusted to work in a slightly different way.
+However, if you own a copy of the SAE Digital Annex ([link](https://www.sae.org/standards/content/j1939da_202201/)), then this library provides a number of bundled [scripts](https://github.com/andrewdodd/decoda/tree/main/src/decoda/sae_spec_converter) to convert the XLS file to a suitable JSON spec file.
+The code for these scripts borrows heavliy from the [pretty_j1939](https://github.com/nmfta-repo/pretty_j1939) library, but it has been adjusted to work in a slightly different way.

-Also, in order to work seamlessly with this library, there sometimes needs to be manual corrections made to the spec file, as the digital annexes and pretty_j1939 conversion functions have bugs/mistakes.

 When I extract from a digital annex, I generally run all of these following steps (which use the console scripts exported by the Decoda libary, see [setup.py entry_points](https://github.com/andrewdodd/decoda/blob/main/setup.py#L40-L47)):

-1. Extract from the XLS just the raw spec data (replacing `PATH_TO_DIGITAL_ANNEX` with the path to the XLS file):
+1. Extract just the raw spec data from the XLS (replacing `PATH_TO_DIGITAL_ANNEX` with the path to the XLS file):
 ```
 json_from_digital_annex <PATH_TO_DIGITAL_ANNEX.XLS> ./J1939DA.spec.json --pretty
 ```